Caminito del Rey Walk – 2023 Update on What you need to Know

 Recently UK celebrity chefs Gordon Ramsey, Gino D’acampo and Fred Sirieix filmed part of the popular ITV show ‘Gordon, Gino and Fred: Viva Espana! taking on the walk.
 The trio were filmed crossing the notorious suspension footbridge, the ‘Puente del Rey’ with a terrified Gino hilariously crawling along while Gordon and Fred look on in hysterics.

-The walk is around 60km inland from the beautiful city of Malaga, is over 7km long and is made up of forest paths and footbridges most of which cling precariously to the gorge walls 100 metres above the River Guadalhorce.
+The walk is around 60km inland from the beautiful city of Malaga.
+It’s over 7km long and is made up of forest paths and footbridges, most of which cling precariously to the gorge walls 100 metres above the River Guadalhorce.

-Still not convinced it’s safe enough???
-If my ‘terrified of heights’ husband can do this trek, anyone can.
+Still not convinced it’s safe enough??
+If my ‘terrified of heights’ husband can do this trek, believe me, anyone can. 🙂

 Getting to the Caminito del Rey